lis355/pass-telegram-bot/README.md

 # pass-telegram-bot
-Telegram bot with KeePass DB backed to store and access to your passwords
+Telegram bot with KeePass DB backend to store and access your passwords